“Small Cowper Madonna” by Raphael

 The Madonna in Art

 A Madonna is a representation of Mary, either alone or with her child Jesus.
 These images are central icons for both the Catholic and Orthodox churches.
-The word is from Italian “ma donna”, meaning ‘my lady’.
-The Madonna and Child type are very prevalent in Christian iconography, divided into many traditional subtypes especially in Eastern Orthodox iconography, often known after the location of a notable icon of the type.
+The word is from the Italian “madonna,” meaning ‘my lady.’

 Small Cowper Madonna